 As a vital component of the Faculty of Medicine, Dentistry, and Health Sciences, the University of Melbourne Medical School boasts a rich legacy as the oldest medical school in Australia.
 Its sterling reputation extends worldwide, recognised for its leadership in medical education, cutting-edge research, and influence on health policy and practice.
 Covering a wide array of medical disciplines, including rural health, the school remains at the forefront of innovation and advancement in healthcare.

-The MD curriculum emphasizes clinical learning across applied biomedical science, clinical skills, and professional practice, with integrated themes such as First Nations Health, Population and Global Health, and research methods.
+The MD curriculum emphasises clinical learning across applied biomedical science, clinical skills, and professional practice, with integrated themes such as First Nations Health, Population and Global Health, and research methods.

-The Doctor of Medicine course is a 4-year full-time course comprising of:
+The Doctor of Medicine course is a 4-year full-time course comprising:

-- Two core clinical training years enabling students to practice with patients in a wide range of disciplines.
+- Two core clinical training years enabling students to practise with patients in a wide range of disciplines.

 - Discovery subjects that allow students to explore areas of specified interest.